 What if I need to ride more than one bus?

-If you need to ride more than one bus or any combination of on-demand rideshare vans and rail services to reach your destination, your activated ID works for all bus trips.
+If you need to ride more than one bus or any combination of on-demand rideshare vans and rail services to reach your destination, your activated ID works for all Trinity Metro trips.
 Be sure to swipe your ID card when boarding each bus.

 How do I use my ID to pay my fare?

 How do I know which bus to ride?